 Vermillion was a sweet surprise!
 The walkable downtown was decorated beautifully with flowers and sported small gift shops and restaurants.

 In the late 1700s this area of Ohio was settled by Connecticut citizens whose towns had been burned by the British during the Revolutionary War, and became known as “The Firelands.”

 Today Vermillion is a quaint small lakefront town centered on the Vermillion River that feeds Lake Erie.
-The town is beautifully kept and welcoming.
+The town is beautifully maintained and welcoming.

 Looper friends on the dock in Cleveland told us that they planned to stop in Vermillion to have dinner at the excellent waterfront French restaurant there.
 So we tried it and recommend it highly.